Tatianabellagio/freqk/README.md

 - [x] use paraseq instead of fastqrs - paraseq has a conflict that prevents it from working with rusthtslib, also seems to do similarly to fastqrs in benchmarks

-- [ ] convert counts into allele frequencies
+- [x] convert counts into allele frequencies

+- [ ] add more methods to karray

+- [ ] add structs for other types of data

 - [ ] deduplicate: remove any allele-specific k-mers found elsewhere in the reference genome